ash-project/ash_admin/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+If you are not sure if the bug is related to `ash` or an extension, log it with [ash](https://github.com/ash-project/ash/issues/new) and we will move it.

 **To Reproduce**
 A minimal set of resource definitions and calls that can reproduce the bug.